MATH course (level determined by the placement test)

 PHYS 102 or 204

-Students considering majoring in Chemistry are required to enroll in CHEM 101 in the freshman fall semester.
-They should consult the CHEM 101 coordinator if an exemption to the math prerequisite is required.
+Students considering majoring in Chemistry must enroll in CHEM 101 in the freshman fall semester, if they want to finish in four years.

 # CHEM 101 is offered in the fall only.

-Potential Chemistry majors should be strongly encouraged to take a math course in their first semester.
+Potential Chemistry majors are strongly encouraged to take a math course in their first semester.
 All Chemistry majors are encouraged to complete Calculus (MATH 201 and 202) by the end of their sophomore year.

 PHYS 101 and 102 or 203 and 204 should be taken in the freshman or sophomore year.